WHAT IS THE Pre-IMSD Program?

-The Biomedical Exploratory Program is our new Pre-IMSD program which introduces undergraduates to research, laboratory techniques, pre-graduate school planning and resources, and mentors students year-round to increase their competitiveness for graduate school in the biomedical/behavioral sciences.
+The Pre-IMSD program (previously the BEP Program) introduces undergraduates to research, laboratory techniques, pre-graduate school planning and resources, and mentors students year-round to increase their competitiveness for graduate school in the biomedical/behavioral sciences.

 WHO SHOULD APPLY?

 - Freshman- or sophomore-level students majoring in the STEM (science, technology, engineering and mathematics fields) and behavioral science areas, with at least one semester of SDSU STEM grades on their SDSU DAR.

 - Eligible Majors: biology, chemistry, biochemistry, computer science, engineering, environmental science, health science, mathematics, physics/astronomy, psychology, public health, speech language hearing science, statistics.